Skip to main content

 Currently all credibility scores are calculated and stored offchain, with the intent of eventually moving these algorithms onchain.

-When viewing a user's profile, you can click the "What does this mean?" link to take you to the credibility score definition page.
+When viewing a user's profile, you can click the "Score breakdown" link to take you to the credibility score definition page.

-Here you will see the full algorithmic calculation of exactly how that score was determined.
+Here you will see the full breakdown of exactly how that score was determined.

 Future of credibility scores

 Credibility scores and the definition of what credibility means are expected to change over time.
-Today we only pull in a few bits of information from the rest of the web, and we intend to pull in more comprehensive information about users in the near future.
+While we've built a solid foundation of the credibility scores, we continue to improve the way the credibility scores are calculated.

 Did this answer your question?